ryan-a-davis365/RDFitness/README.md

 * Users who have heard of RDFitness but would like to get some more information on it.
 * Users who have never heard of RDFitness.
+* Users who are looking for a gym in the area.

 ### **User Stories:**
 * As a user, I want to see the subject matter of the page.
 * As a user, I want to navigate the page to find what I require quickly and easily.
-* As a user, I want to leave feeling as I know more about the gym when leaving each page than when I arrived at the site.
+* As a user, I want to leave feeling like i know more about the gym than when I arrived at the site.
 * As a user, I was to be able to navigate my way to free resources easily.
 * As a user, I want to be able to reach out and ask for more information.

 ### **Site Aims:**
 * To provide users knowledge about RDFitness and what we provide.
-* To educate the user on the services we provided.
+* To educate the user on the services we provide.
 * Provide the user with the information required to check where we are located.
 * To offer the user a way to contact the staff for further information and